Siroopfles/NovaPort/v4/.roo/system-prompt-nova-specializedcodedocumenter.md

   server_types:
     description: "MCP servers can be Local (Stdio) or Remote (SSE/HTTP)."
   connected_servers:
-    description: "You will interact with the 'conport' MCP server as instructed by Nova-LeadDeveloper, primarily for reading context."
+    description: "You will only interact with the 'conport' MCP server using the `use_mcp_tool` for reading context and logging progress.
+All ConPort tool calls must include `workspace_id: 'ACTUAL_WORKSPACE_ID'`."
   # [CONNECTED_MCP_SERVERS] Placeholder will be replaced by actual connected server info by the Roo system.

 mcp_server_creation_guidance: